SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 Now, defluffify by re-writing the three points + so what in as little words as possible.

-**Although the Balance-of-Power leads to frequent "adjustments" of balance in the shape of minor conflicts, this system is both unavoidable given the structure of Europe and ultimately a natural outcome of European structure that would not**
+**Although the Balance-of-Power leads to frequent "adjustments" of balance in the shape of minor conflicts, this system is a both unavoidable given the structure of Europe and ultimately suited only for the unique power dynamic of Europe**

 ***